exasol/row-level-security/doc/user_guide/user_guide.md

 In a *role-based* scenario you want multiple people to be able to access the same rows &mdash; based on roles that are assigned to those users.
 The number of roles in this scenario is small.

+Note that when we talk about "roles" in this document, we mean RLS roles, not database roles.
+[Database roles](https://docs.exasol.com/sql/create_role.htm) are a completely disparate concept.
+While database roles control permissions on database objects like tables, they must be managed by a database administrator.
+RLS roles on the other hand are on a higher level and can be managed without database administrator privileges by the owner of the schema that needs to be protected.

+This is an important distinction since it allows for separation of concerns.
+Database administrators are in this scenario responsible for the security of the database as a whole.
+Schema owners get to decide who sees what in their schema.

 *Tenant* security on the other hand assumes that data belongs to a tenant and that other tenants are not allowed see that data.

 *Group-based* also allows multiple users to access one row.
 Users can be members of multiple groups, but each row can belong to only one group.